Miss Molly – Co-owner/Co-Director/Instructor

-Molly Boyetchko (McNulty), has been teaching in the Northwest for 10 years, sharing her passion and joy of dance with her students in Jazz, Ballet, Hip Hop, Lyrical and Contemporary styles.
+Miss Molly Boyetchko (McNulty), has been teaching in the Northwest for 13 years, sharing her passion and joy of dance with her students in Jazz, Ballet, Hip Hop, Lyrical and Contemporary styles.

 After graduating high school Molly spent time travelling abroad in Australia, lived in Vancouver and trained at Harbour Dance Centre, and studied Photojournalism at Loyalist College in Ontario.

 After Graduating with a Diploma in Photojournalism, she accepted a job offer in Terrace B.C. at the Terrace Standard as the Sports Reporter.
-Here she met Sophia Palahicky, owner of Sophia’s Dance Studio.
+Here she met Sophia Palahicky, owner of Sophia’s Dance Studio (2000-2012).
 At age 22 Molly began teaching dance.
-Sophia eventually moved away, and Molly decided to take on the monumental task of taking over the dance studio, known today as Free Elements Dance!
+Sophia eventually moved away, and Molly decided to take on the monumental task of taking over the dance studio, now known as Free Elements Dance!

-This summer she began the ADAPT Syllabus Teacher Training Program, taking part in a week long professional development course in Toronto with the legendary duo of Mr. Brian and Mrs. Faye Foley.
-Molly is a certified in CDTA Jazz.
-She plans to complete her CDTA Ballet in 2019, and her Progressive Ballet Technique Teacher Training in the near future.
+Miss Molly is a certified ADAPT Syllabus Teacher.
+The ADAPT Syllabus Teacher Training Program, is a professional development course in Toronto with the legendary duo of Mr. Brian and Mrs. Faye Foley.
+Molly is also certified in CDTA Jazz, she plans to complete Balanced Body Pilates training in 2021, and her Progressive Ballet Technique Teacher Training in the near future.